dnsimple/strillone/README.md

 ## About the name

-The word [strillone](https://en.wiktionary.org/wiki/strillone) (literally _someone who shouts a lot_, in practice the equivalent of _newspaper boy_) comes from Italian and it refers to the newspaper sellers in the street, who were used to yell the titles in homepage to catch the attention and sell more newspapers.
+The word [strillone](https://en.wiktionary.org/wiki/strillone) (literally _someone who shouts a lot_, in practice the equivalent of _newspaper boy_) comes from Italian and it refers to the newspaper sellers in the street, who were used to yell the titles in the front page to catch the attention and sell more newspapers.

 ![](http://cl.ly/0S2s3o2L1Z0p/strillone.jpg)